Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of Bachelor Degree - Computer Science.
+*Three years after completion of Bachelor Degree - Computer Science.

 A number of specific occupations for software developers appear on Immigration New Zealand’s long-term skill shortage list, including: